Szymonexis/ngx-meta-pixel/README.md

 export class AppModule {}
 ```

+## Standalone with module

-If you are using standalone components import the `NgxMetaPixelModule` into the `AppComponent` imports:
+Using standalone components, you can still import `NgxMetaPixelModule` the old way with Modules:

 ```typescript
 import { NgxMetaPixelModule } from "ngx-meta-pixel";